dpriskorn/wikibase-backend/OPENCODE-INSTRUCTIONS.md

 - no strings in code - everything is enums

 # Current task
-Add comprehensive unit tests for IR parsers using existing test data from test_data/ directory
+Add rdf ttl builder (both full and truthy) using existing test data from test_data/ directory and rdf classes in wikibase at mediawiki-extensions-Wikibase/repo/includes/Rdf